judka-uriel/uriel-book/uriel_en.md

-postmodernism, which helps to rise above different situations in order to look from the outside — and then with the filling of the sefirah *Binah* comes understanding of problems and situations, and with the filling of the sefirah *Chokmah* comes the solution to problems.
+postmodernism, which helps to rise above different situations in order to look from the outside — and then with the filling of the sefirah *Binah* comes understanding of problems and situations, and with the filling of the sefirah *Chokhmah* comes the solution to problems.

 In recent times, people weary of postmodernist irony strive to return to the beautiful era of simple-hearted human relationships through